-Since there are no delicate parts in the stainless steel part, handling it appropriately increases its service.
+Since there are no delicate parts in the stainless steel part, handling it appropriately will increase its service.
 As such, the pan can survive countless years as long you handle it properly.

 Equally, you should ensure to keep the pan away from moisture when it is not used.
-The pan should be kept dry.
-Prolonged exposure to moisture causes rusting to the stainless steel pan.
+The pan should be kept dry, and prolonged exposure to moisture causes rusting to the stainless steel pan.

 Equally, while washing your stainless steel pan, ensure to avoid warping.
 Let the pan cool on its own before running water over it to prevent discoloration.
 Therefore once your pan has cooled, you can wash it with soapy water to remove all the remaining food.